karthikeyan2ai/hpc_course/README.md

 # hpc_course
 some of hpc parallel programming code
-# assignment 1: Fibonacci series with openmp
+# ASSIGNMENT 1: Fibonacci series with openmp
 Used shared variable and critical and calculated time taken for different number of threads unfortunately time taken increases with thread
 # serial code result